Visit the institution website for COVID‑19 updates

 Please note that we do not require a Design portfolio as part of the application for this programme.
 In the unlikely event that we do need this we will contact you.

 Months of entry

-It meets industrial demand by integrating technology, management, aesthetics, environmental sustainability, ergonomics, marketing, business and design methods - to produce highly qualified and sought after designers able to cope with the challenges the global economy presents.
+Our Integrated Product Design MSc degree focuses on the design of innovative products, emphasising the balance between the interest of users, industry, society and the environment.
+It covers the whole design process, integrating all aspects relevant to product development - technology, management, aesthetics, sustainability, ergonomics, marketing, business and design methods - to produce highly qualified and sought after designers able to cope with the challenges the global economy presents.

 Information for international students

 - IELTS: 6.5 (min 6 in all areas)

 - BrunELT: 63% (min 58% in all areas)